August 2025

 Leena Sharma, MD

-Leena Sharma, MD, is the Chang-Lee Professor of Preventive Rheumatology and professor of Epidemiology.
-Dr. Sharma is also director of the FIRST-DailyLife Center, one of five Core Centers for Clinical Research (P30) funded by the NIAMS.
-She also serves as director of the Northwestern Medicine Clinical and Translational Sciences Institute’s Multidisciplinary Career Development Program (KL2).
+Leena Sharma, MD, is the Chang-Lee Professor of Preventive Rheumatology and professor of Medicine (Rheumatology) and Preventive Medicine (Epidemiology).
+Dr. Sharma is also director of the FIRST-DailyLife Center, one of ten Core Centers for Clinical Research (P30) funded by the NIAMS.
+She also serves as director of the NUCATS (Northwestern University Clinical and Translational Sciences Institute) Mentored Research Career Development Program in Clinical and Translational Science.
 Her research program aims to advance novel approaches to prevent disease and disability development and progression in people at high risk for or with knee osteoarthritis.
 Through large-scale, longitudinal studies of people at high risk, Dr. Sharma seeks to shift the initiation of disability prevention efforts to earlier stages, when individuals are well enough to execute them, before the whole-organ downward spiral of osteoarthritic disease progression.
-Her team has examined the role in osteoarthritis disease progression and functional decline of an array of factors. |
+Her team has examined the role in osteoarthritis disease progression and functional decline of an array of factors and potential targets. |